 Graduate students are central to particle physics research!
-My grad students operate the experiments, take and analyze the data, and work on detector calibrations and upgrades.
-The following students have received their Ph.D.s working with me in high energy physics research with the CDF experiment at Fermilab and the CMS experiment at CERN:
+My grad students help run the experiments, take and analyze the data, and contribute to pixel detector operations and cutting-edge upgrades for future colliders.
+The following students have received their Ph.D.s working with me at the CDF experiment at the Fermilab Tevatron and the CMS experiment at the CERN Large Hadron Collider:

 Mengyao Shi (2019) “Search for a Light Pseudoscalar Higgs Boson at √s = 13 TeV with the CMS Detector,” First position: Computer Science, UCLA.

 Kyle Tos (2018) “Search for a Light Pseudoscalar Higgs Boson in Boosted Topologies Using Data from CMS at √s = 13 TeV,” First position: California Bioenergy.